 Overall students are increasingly satisfied with their use of technologies and despite the increase in uptake of freely available technologies, it is evident that the LMS and its inbuilt tools and functions remain a key platform for learning and teaching at universities.

 McKenzie, J., Pizzica, J., Gosper, M., Malfroy, J. & Ashford-Rowe, K. 2014, 'Socio-economic status and students' experiences of technologies: Is there a digital divide?', Rhetoric and Reality: Critical perspectives on educational technology.
-Proceedings ascilite Dunedin 2014, ASCILITE2014, Dunedin, pp. 688-692.View/Download from: UTS OPUS
+Proceedings ascilite Dunedin 2014, Annual Conference of the Australasian Society for Computers in Learning in Tertiary Education, ASCILITE, Dunedin, pp. 688-692.View/Download from: UTS OPUS